tikv/rfcs/text/2018-10-15-batch-client-messages.md

 `/proc/<tikv-pid>/tasks/<grpc-tid>`, which is only avaliable on Linux.
 If gRPC CPU usage is greater than 80% in last 1 seconds, TiKV can tell clients it's overload.

+However it's not available on other operating systems.
+In these cases TiKV will never tell clients it's overload, which means `transport_layer_load` will be 0.

 ## Drawbacks